-Its mountains march among the clouds, its rivers cut deep valleys through slate and sandstone and forest to pour their minerals seaward in wide shallow estuaries, its coastline is rugged and wild.
+Its mountains march among the clouds, its rivers cut deep valleys through slate, sandstone and forest to pour their minerals seaward in wide shallow estuaries.
+Its coastline is rugged and wild.

 We were up at dawn after our walk on Skomer to ensure we crossed St Brides Bay in time to catch the slack tide through Ramsay Sound.
 Once in flow, the tide sluices like a river through this narrow channel between the mainland and Ramsay island and passing vessels must maintain steerage to avoid the aptly named Bitches – trust me, look at a map – a line of rocks jutting out from the island half way across the channel.